 Katie has been with Sea Shepherd since 2018 and assists mainly with the organization’s outreach and the development initiatives.
 Katie’s passion for the environment and wildlife conservation led her to dedicate her time at Colorado College, studying environmental science.
 While in school, she worked for the Rocky Mountain Field Institute, a Colorado Springs-based non-profit where she discovered her desire to protect and preserve our public lands.
 She worked hand-in-hand with community volunteers to restore watersheds, create sustainable measures for our wilderness, and promote a long-term solution to our fragile forest ecosystem.

 Development and Database Manager

 Michaela has worked with Sea Shepherd Conservation Society since early 2011.
 She is responsible for working with all departments within the organization and guiding the long-term development of SSCS, as well as maintaining and managing the organization’s database.
 Michaela has had a deep passion for marine conservation and humanitarian efforts since a young age and has volunteered on various local projects and with several local non-profits throughout her life.
-She is currently one of the Sea Shepherd Baltimore/DC Chapter Co-Coordinators.
+She firmly believes that, “Our past, our present, and whatever remains of our future, absolutely depend on what we do now—” her favorite quote from the esteemed Sylvia Earle.
+Michaela is also the coordinator of the Sea Shepherd Baltimore-DC Chapter.